 There are plenty of manual changes you can make here, too.
-Cloud storage services or video players that you aren’t using can be safely shut down, too.
+You can safely shut down things like cloud storage and messaging applications that may be running in the background.
 You can also manually reduce the amount of power you’re using by shutting off Wi-Fi and Bluetooth when you’re not using them, turning off optional features such as keyboard backlighting, and generally reducing the number of components burning power.
 Both Microsoft and Apple have guides explaining the process further.

 In ancient, less enlightened times, there was a problem called “battery memory” that caused nickel-metal hydride (NiMH) batteries to “forget” their full charge capacity and start charging at lower and lower levels.
 This problem doesn’t exist any longer thanks to modern lithium-ion batteries, but it has led to a lot of poor advice and arguments about battery care based on outdated information.
 It’s time to clear the air.

-Contrary to some recommendations, you don’t need to routinely completely discharge a lithium-ion battery and then recharge it to somehow reboot or calibrate it – this is a destructive practice that’s very hard on your battery.
+Contrary to some recommendations, you don’t need to routinely discharge a lithium-ion battery completely and then recharge it to somehow reboot or calibrate it — this is a destructive practice that’s very hard on your battery.
 Whether or not it’s a smart idea to perform a complete discharge a couple of times a year remains an unanswered question.
-Generally, the consensus seems to be that letting your battery discharge (without bottoming it out — aim for around 20 percent) and then charge it when possible is the best practice.
+Generally, the consensus seems to be that letting your battery discharge (without bottoming it out — aim for around 20%) and then charging it when possible is the best practice.

-Next, there was a time when users were advised to refrain from keeping their devices plugged in, based on the idea that letting a battery charge to 100 percent could wear the battery out more quickly.
-Today, however, modern devices are designed to stop charging at 100 percent and thus keeping them plugged in doesn’t impact the battery’s lifespan, according to Battery University.
+Next, there was a time when users were advised to refrain from keeping their devices plugged in, based on the idea that letting a battery charge to 100% could wear the battery out more quickly.
+Today, however, modern devices are designed to stop charging at 100%, so keeping them plugged in doesn’t impact the battery’s lifespan, according to Battery University.

 As with many battery-related questions, the issue of keeping your laptop plugged in when it’s reached full capacity is hotly debated, so there’s nothing wrong with turning your machine off and unplugging it if you feel more comfortable doing that.
-But generally speaking, the best thing you can do for your lithium-ion battery is to avoid letting it discharge below 20 percent.
+But generally speaking, the best thing you can do for your lithium-ion battery is to avoid letting it discharge below 20%.
 Plug it in and charge it when you can, and then rinse and repeat.
-The good news is that with modern batteries and systems there’s really not much else you need to do — except perhaps reasonably expect that your battery will eventually start losing its overall capacity.
+The good news is that with modern batteries and systems, there’s really not much else you need to do — outside of anticipating that your battery will eventually start losing its overall capacity.

-Finally, if you’re going to store your laptop for an extended time without using it, then discharge or charge it to 50 percent before putting it away.
+Finally, if you’re going to store your laptop for an extended time without using it, then discharge or charge it to 50% before putting it away.

 Likewise, keep the laptop off of your lap.
-If testicular damage and discomfort weren’t good enough reasons, then with many machines you’re also making the problem worse by blocking vents.
+If discomfort isn’t a good enough reason, with many machines, you’re also making the problem worse by blocking vents.
 You’ll want to make sure that both vents that pull in cool air and those that expel hot air are able to do their jobs.

 Finally, and perhaps most importantly, you should avoid placing your laptop anywhere it might become hot.
 That includes your car on a hot summer day, beneath a window that gets direct sunlight, or near a space heater.
 Unusual conditions such as these can do a lot of damage to a battery in a short period of time, though you may not realize it immediately.